klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/readme.md

   which is an IOC as well.

-<sup>1</sup>: _What By using a correct implementation of the "return address spoofing" technique,
+<sup>1</sup>_Explanation: By using a correct implementation of the "return address spoofing" technique,
 the return address should point a legitimate DLL module, not our injected shellcode._

 After that PoC was released, [namazso][4] shared out a better approach [here][25], and later [here][26], and lot more research (including ours)